cellgeni/STARsolo/README.md

 ### 10X: reproducing `Cell Ranger` v4 and above (but much faster)

-Full scripts with the latest settings are available in `/scripts` (there are several scripts according to 10x chemistry version; e.g. `starsolo_3p_v3.sh` should be used for v3 of 3' 10x, while `starsolo_5p_v2.sh` should be used for v2 of 5'.
-The scripts contain *many* options that frequently change; some of which will be explained below.
+The current relevant wrapper script for all 10X scRNA-seq processing is called `starsolo_10x_auto.sh`.
+The scripts contain *many* options that sometimes change; some of which will be explained below.
 In general, commands are tuned in such way that the results will be very close to those of `Cell Ranger` v4 and above.

 Before running, barcode whitelists need to be downloaded [from here](https://github.com/10XGenomics/cellranger/tree/master/lib/python/cellranger/barcodes).